Do you remember your childhood?

 After reading the tag that came with the plants, we learnt that taking care of these plants is slightly different from your average garden plant.

 They need access to water at all times, so it’s important to keep them in a tray of water.
 They also require plenty of sun.
-If your plant starts to get a little burnt from the sun, you’ll need to move it into an area that has slightly less sun through the heat of the day.
+If your plant starts to get a little burnt from the direct sunlight, you’ll need to move it into an area that has slightly less sun through the heat of the day.

 Learning about why plants capture insects

-Miss Possum asked why all the plants in our garden don’t catch insects.
+My daughter asked why all the plants in our garden don’t catch insects.
 This was a perfect opportunity to learn more about these plants and why they catch insects.

-Learning about the different capture methods of the two plants
+Different capture methods of carnivorous plants

 The traps of the Venus Fly Trap spring shut once the trigger hairs are touched, trapping the insect inside, whilst the Trumpet Pitcher Plant draws the insect close to the tube’s edge and the insect falls down where it drowns in the plants digestive juices.
 Not so pleasant for little ones, but my eldest didn’t seem to mind!